Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Grape Seed Extract

 Grape seed extract is exactly what its name suggests, and it has many potentially health-boosting properties.
-In addition to blood-pressure-lowering benefits, grape seed extract can also empower the immune system.
+In addition to blood-pressure benefits, grape seed extract can also empower the immune system.

-In 2011 researchers concluded that grape seed extract could significantly lower blood pressure and safely reduce heart rate.
-A 2016 study in Medicine reviewed 16 trials, including 810 subjects, and found that those who consumed grape seed extract had a significant reduction in both systolic and diastolic blood pressure.
+In 2011, researchers concluded that grape seed extract could support healthy blood pressure already within the normal range and safely reduce heart rate.
+A 2016 study in Medicine reviewed 16 trials, including 810 subjects, and found that those who consumed grape seed extract had significant support for both systolic and diastolic health.
 The researchers went on to conclude, “Our findings demonstrate that grape seed extract exerted a beneficial impact on blood pressure, and this impact was more obvious in younger or obese subjects, as well as in patients with metabolic disorders.”

-A 2016 study evaluated the extract’s ability to lower blood pressure compared to a placebo pill in those with pre-hypertension, meaning they were at risk of developing high blood pressure but did not require medication treatment.
-In a randomized, double-blind placebo-controlled study occuring over a 12-week period, those who took the grape seed extract saw a 5.6% reduction in their systolic blood pressure (top number) and a 4.6 % reduction in their diastolic blood pressure (bottom number).
+A 2016 study evaluated the extract’s ability to support healthy blood pressure already within the normal range compared to a placebo pill in individuals looking to support cardiovascular wellness, meaning they were at risk of developing high blood pressure but did not require medication treatment.

-Lastly, a 2018 study of pre-hypertensive men found that those who took 300 mg of grape seed extract had a significant reduction in their blood pressure compared to those who took a placebo pill.
-One study suggested that grape seed extract should not be taken along with vitamin C, which can often lower blood pressure, as the combination may paradoxically elevate blood pressure.
+Lastly, a 2018 study of men looking to support cardiovascular wellness found that those who took 300 mg of grape seed extract had a significant reduction in their blood pressure compared to those who took a placebo pill.
+One study suggested that grape seed extract should not be taken along with vitamin C, which can often support healthy blood pressure already within the normal range, as the combination may paradoxically elevate blood pressure.

 Suggested dose: 100 to 300 mg per day.